 We inspect the roads at regular intervals and arranges for repairs or removal of hazardous defects within a reasonable period of time.
 The courts have accepted that we are not liable if it has taken appropriate measures.

-Yes, provided you accurately describe the location - for example with reference to a nearby house, or landmark or a Google image of the location.
+Yes, so long as you can provide details of the exact location.
+Provided you accurately describe the location - for example with reference to a nearby house, or landmark or a Google image of the location.

 We aim to send an acknowledgement email within 21 days of receiving your claim information.
 Please note that 21 days is only a guideline only and may be longer during busy periods.

 We aim to provide our reports to our appointed insurance claims handler as soon as is reasonably possible, however, during busy periods the report may be delayed.
 Please bear with us.